AqwamCreates/DataPredict-Neural/docs/API/CompressionBlocks/Sum.md

 Parameters:

-* dimensionIndex: The dimension to sum across the tensor.
+* dimension: The dimension to sum across the tensor.

 #### Returns: